espeak-ng/espeak-ng/docs/phonemes.md

 of the various phonemes.

 The diacritics and suprasegmental feature lists also show their corresponding IPA symbol.
-This is to avoid duplicating the lists in the IPA chart and Feature sections.
+This is to avoid duplicating the lists in the IPA Phonemes and Feature sections.

-## IPA Charts
+## IPA Phonemes

 ## Consonants (Pulmonic)